Get the Best WordPress Backup

 Once you’re finished designing your client’s website, you’ll probably need to migrate it out of your network onto its own server.
 Let’s show you how to do this!

-Step 1: Create a Package of the Subsite
+Step 1: Back Up the Subsite

 Then, only include the client’s site in the left-hand box.
 Move all other subsites to the Excluded Sub-Sites box.

-Download subsite package
+Download subsite backup

 This will make it easy to import the subsite into a standalone installation.